 Frequently Asked Questions

-The Strategic Framework consists of a refreshed mission, with priorities and goals at the agency and division levels that define the primary areas of focus that help DFSS advance its mission.
+The commitment to outcomes consists of a refreshed mission, with priorities and goals that define the primary areas of focus that help DFSS advance its mission.
 It also provides approaches for how DFSS will use its mission, priorities, and goals to:

 This is different than a Strategic Plan, which typically shares detailed strategies an organization will implement in the short-term (3-5 years).
-In contrast, the Strategic Framework lays the foundation for how DFSS will operate in the long-term and provides fundamental principles for guiding decision-making.
+In contrast, DFSS is laying the foundation for how it will operate in the long-term and developing fundamental principles to guide decision-making.

 People generally come to DFSS when they are experiencing a difficult situation.
 The efforts of DFSS staff and its partners are critical, as they work to ensure that those who receive services leave stronger than when they arrived.
-The Strategic Framework will transition DFSS to an even more outcome-oriented model that focuses on how many people leave better off after receiving DFSS’ services, versus how many people walk through the door.
+DFSS is transitioning to an even more outcome-oriented model that focuses on how many people leave better off after receiving DFSS’ services, versus how many people come through the door.

-The Strategic Framework was developed through a comprehensive process that involved:
+The commitment to outcomes was developed through a comprehensive process that involved: